 Various conditions, such as hemolysis, may affect results.
 You might also want to modify your test panel based on the following visual observations.
-Refer to the "Chemistry Descriptions" section on pages 45-74 for information about how each condition may affect specific chemistries.
+Refer to the "Chemistry Descriptions" section for information about how each condition may affect specific chemistries.

 Note: When using the Catalyst whole blood separator, we recommend that you inspect the sample after the run for the conditions listed below and interpret the results accordingly.